The-DevSec-Blueprint/devsecblueprint.github.io/docs/index.md

 ## Getting Started

 No matter where you are in your journey, The DevSec Blueprint has something for you.
-If you're ready to dive in, start with our [Prerequisites](./prerequisities.md).
+If you're ready to dive in, start with our [Prerequisites] page.

 >**NOTE**: You do not have to finish this all in one go.
 Please, learn at your own pace and do what you feel is best for you.
 This is a very comprehensive plan that was put together by us, so it will take a lot of time to complete.